 Surprisingly, this is usually the least of your concerns.
 There just isn’t much in the spectrum and standard boosting of the limited frequency of an 808 are nearly the same as just turning up its overall volume.
 That being said, I have found myself placing hi pass filters on 808 kicks just to roll off some of the REALLY low frequencies below 30 hz.
 Even though most monitors usually roll off at 50 hz or so, they still TRY to produce those frequencies which takes energy away from reproducing the remaining spectrum.
 Rolling off the very very bottom of what the human ear can hear can often add a bit of clarity in the overall mix.
 You may also have to do some work in your EQ section if there is another competing source of low end within the mix.
 A bass that plays through the record can create problems if it has notes that hit right on top of the 808 pulse.
 A wise beat maker will avoid these bass battles, but there have been times where I have needed to notch down the specific frequencies of a bass that corresponded with the note of the 808 to keep them from compounding.
 (Another solution for this is side chain compressing the bass to the 808, but that’s for another article.)

 If your 808 is the only kick in the record, you will have to place it up front just as you would an acoustic kick.
 In rap, the kick and snare are usually the loudest single musical instruments.
 Given that an 808 is mostly sub frequencies, boosting the companion frequencies between 80 and 120 hz will add punch and insure your kick will still be heard on laptops, cellphones and other low end transducers that lack the ability to reproduce the very low end of the spectrum.
-If you are using the 808 as a pad, start by setting it at half the volume of the dominant kick and work from there.
+If you are using the 808 as a pad, start by setting it well under the volume of the dominant kick and adjust in small increments from there.
 We all want that very bottom end to rumble, but make sure the rest of the content is not being compromised.
 Mixes should always be done using the flattest monitors and environments possible.
 Remember that consumer headphones and car radio systems boost low end considerably.
 Even when the bass is set at unison zero, it is often not really so in consumer systems.
 If it is heavy in the studio, it will almost always be heavier in the car.
 Play your mix at speaking volume in the studio.
 If the 808 has disappeared, turn it up slowly until it is audible.
 Then play at full volume.
 Your sub bass should be clearly present, but not overwhelming.
 If you used proper compression techniques, the 808 should still cut through effectively without being too loud.
+If you don’t use a sub-woofer in your mixing environment, it can be quite difficult to get a clear perception of the loudness of your sub bass.
+These days, 8 out of 10 beats that are brought to my studio have WAY too much below 60 hz.
+When you are in the final stages of your mix, place a spectral analyzer on your master fader and look at the low end.
+There shouldn’t be much there below 30 hz.
+If there is stuff going on down there, give it a 6 to 12 db roll off.
+You won’t lose much in beef (the human ear only hears down to 20 hz,) and you will gain some clarity and punch.

 After 30 plus years, it is safe to say that the 808 kick is here to stay in rap production.
 But like any good thing, there is always the danger of it becoming cliche from overuse.
 Use your 808, but bottom up those acoustic kicks and put them to use as well.
 Now if you excuse me, I’m on the way to the repair shop to pick up my sub-woofer, which needed a new voice coil due to a client’s careless love of, “that B-A-S-S bass.”